garthk/puppet-wp-micro/README.md

+## Disclaimer

+This is a work in progress.
+Right now, it doesn't work.
+All help appreciated.

+## Goal

-To install an EC2 micro server configured to serve [10 Million hits per day with WordPress on a $15 virtual server][EL2012] but without quite as much manual work:
+To install an EC2 micro server configured to serve [10 Million hits per day with WordPress on a $15 virtual server][EL2012] but without quite as much manual work.

 * Sign up for EC2
 * Install EC2 API tools